paul-brtd/FatesList/README.md

 7. Download and install nginx, redis, python3 and PostgreSQL (using the pg_user and pg_pwd you setup in config.py)

-8. Remove the /etc/nginx folder, then copy the nginx folder from this repo to /etc. Change the server_name values /etc/nginx/conf.d/default.conf to reflect your domain (m.fateslist.xyz would become m.example.com if example.com is the domain)
+8. Remove the /etc/nginx folder, then copy the nginx folder from this repo to /etc. Change the server_name values /etc/nginx/conf.d/default.conf to reflect your domain

 9. Restart nginx